Clean windows or no streaks? Only one product does both well.

 We’re dedicated to getting NZ consumers a fairer deal.
 We provide as much information as we can for free but we rely primarily on membership and donations to fund our work.
 You can help by becoming a Consumer member or making a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

-We've tested 11 glass and window cleaners.Find a glass and window cleaner.
+We've tested 11 glass and window cleaners.Compare glass and window cleaners

 Always keep your cleaners away from children — ideally in a high or locked cupboard.